vasifwill/password-validator/README.md

 Working in a branch called `answer`, implement your function to get your tests to pass.
 Once you are done, push your branch up to GitHub, create a pull request, and request review from the instructor.

 ## Password Rules
-* Must be a minimum of 8 characters
+* Must be a minimum of 8 character
 * Must contain at least one lower case letter
 * Must contain at least one upper case letter
 * Must contain at least one numeric value